tiQu/LikeTweetRead/Readme.txt

 Each of them addresses a research scenario in the newspaper and periodicals industries.

--Tilman Queitsch, B.A., Simon Fraser University
+-Tilman Queitsch, MPub, Simon Fraser University